 The Statute of Limitations

 The statute of limitations is a law that limits the time you have to file a personal injury lawsuit.
 Its purpose is to avoid clogging the courts with old claims that rely on stale evidence.
-In Florida, personal injury claimants typically have four years from the date of the accident to file a lawsuit.
+In Florida, personal injury claimants typically have two years from the date of the accident to file a lawsuit.
 Exceptions do apply in limited circumstances.